Construction of perfect tensors using biunimodular vectors: Search for dual unitaries and perfect tensors

-If $U$ is 2-unitary, then $\ket{U}$ is maximally entangled in all three bipartitions and is an AME($4,d$) state \cite{Goyeneche2015}.
-Equivalently, the four index tensor $U_{klmn}:=U_{kl}^{mn}$ is perfect \cite{Pastawski_2015} as any partitioning of its indices into two disjoint sets $A$ and $B$ with $|A|<|B|$ defines an isometry from $A$ to $B$.
+If $U$ is 2-unitary, then $\ket{U}$ is maximally entangled in all three bipartitions ; $ \rho_{12}=\rho_{13}=\rho_{14}=\mathbb{I}/d^2$, and is therefore an AME($4,d$) state \cite{Goyeneche2015}.
+Equivalently, the four-index tensor $T$ defined as $T_{klmn}:=U_{kl}^{mn}$ is perfect \cite{Pastawski_2015}.
+A tensor is said to be perfect if any partitioning of its indices into two disjoint sets $A$ and $B$ with $|A|<|B|$ (here | . | denotes the cardinality or size of the set) defines an isometry from $A$ to $B$. {\blu In this work we use 2-unitary gate, perfect tensor and AME state interchangeably.}

-The conditions of dual and T-dual unitarity for the unitary operator given in Eq.~(\ref{eq:U_Diag_Max_Ent}), are described below (details about the derivations can be found in appendix \ref{app:dual_T_dual}): \begin{enumerate} \item Dual unitarity: The unitary of $U^R$; $U^R U^{R \dagger}= U^{R \dagger}U^R=\mathbb{I}$, leads to the following conditions for $\lambda_{a,b} \in \mathbb{U}(1)$:
+The conditions of dual and $\Gamma$-dual unitarity for the unitary operator given in Eq.~(\ref{eq:U_Diag_Max_Ent}), are described below (details about the derivations can be found in appendix \ref{app:dual_T_dual}): \begin{enumerate} \item Dual unitarity: The unitary of $U^R$; $U^R U^{R \dagger}= U^{R \dagger}U^R=\mathbb{I}$, leads to the following conditions for $\lambda_{a,b} \in \mathbb{U}(1)$:

 where $k$ and $l$ both take values in $\mathbb{Z}_d=\left\lbrace0,1,2,\cdots,d-1\right\rbrace$ and addition is defined modulo $d$.
 These conditions were also obtained in Ref.~\cite{yu2023hierarchical}.
 The above conditions mean that the phase-valued or unimodular two-dimensional array defined as